legislation

 Even with this law in place, there are numerous stories throughout Minnesota showing where people, unknowingly, have purchased unhealthy pets.
 Once they have bonded with this pet, however, most people have no desire to return "it" for a refund.

-The purpose of breeder legislation is to give the State of Minnesota the authority to license and regulate the dog and cat breeding industry so standards, inspections and enforcements are created which protects both pets and owners.
+The purpose of breeder legislation is to give Minnesota the authority to regulate the dog and cat breeding industry, which would protect both pets and consumers.

 • MINNESOTA DANGEROUS EXOTIC ANIMALS